Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Related Work

-Ensemble methods improve performance and uncertainty estimation by using predictions of multiple ensemble members, known as submodels. \cite{lakshminarayanan2017simple} propose the foundational basis for estimating uncertainty in neural networks using ensemble techniques.
+Ensemble methods improve performance and uncertainty estimation by using predictions of multiple members, known as submodels. \citet{lakshminarayanan2017simple} propose the foundation for estimating uncertainty in neural networks using ensemble techniques.
 However, computational and memory costs grow linearly with the number of submodels in deep ensembles.
-To improve efficiency, \cite{mimo2021} replace single-input and single-output layers with multiple-input and multiple-output layers, \cite{gal2016dropout} extract model uncertainty using random dropouts, and \cite{durasov2021masksembles} utilize fixed binary masks to specify network parameters to be dropped. \cite{wen2020batchensemble} enhance efficiency by expanding layer weights using low-rank matrices, and \cite{turkoglu2022film} adopt feature-wise linear modulation to instantiate submodels from a shared backbone.
+To improve efficiency, \citet{mimo2021} replace single-input and single-output layers with multiple-input and multiple-output layers, \citet{gal2016dropout} extract model uncertainty using random dropouts, and \citet{durasov2021masksembles} utilize fixed binary masks to specify network parameters to be dropped. \citet{wen2020batchensemble} enhance efficiency by expanding layer weights using low-rank matrices, \citet{turkoglu2022film} adopt feature-wise linear modulation to instantiate submodels from a shared backbone, and \citet{valdenegro2023sub} ensembles only a selection of layers.
 These methods aim to mitigate the parameter overheads associated with deep ensembles.
 However, they cannot reduce computational costs because each submodel runs independently.
 Split-Ensemble overcomes the redundancy of ensemble processing by having submodels that run complementary subtasks with layer sharing.
-In addition, we further optimize Split-Ensemble design with tree-like architecture by splitting and pruning steps.
+In addition, we further optimize Split-Ensemble design with tree-like architecture by splitting and pruning.

-\subsection{Efficient multi-task learning}
+\subsection{Efficient Multi-task Learning}